-Effects of Fiscal Stimulus: A Brief Review4
+2. Effects of Fiscal Stimulus: A Brief Review

-Because of limited lags relative to monetary policy, fiscal policy initiatives are ideal for counteracting demand shortfalls during periods of crisis.
-Traditionally, fiscal stimuli are associated with government expenditures on consumption goods and services.
-This is the reason why fiscal policy has been deemed as a better alternative to monetary policy.
+Because of limited lags relative to monetary policy, fiscal policy is ideal for counteracting demand shortfalls during periods of crisis.
+Traditionally, fiscal stimuli are associated with government expenditures on consumption of goods and services.
+This is the reason why fiscal policy is a better alternative to monetary policy.
 Fiscal policy tools usually consist of tax cuts, government investment and consumption, labor market initiatives, and transfers, to name a few.

-The extent of uncertainty precipitated by the December 2007 recession in the U.S. prompted policymakers to enact the ARRA(2009).
+The extent of uncertainty precipitated by the December 2007 recession in the US prompted policymakers to enact the American Recovery and Reinvestment Act of 2009.
 It is a US\$787 billion package, dominated by spending provisions on infrastructure.